rapha1232/js-weather-app/README.md

 ### Features
 Displays current weather information, including temperature, weather condition, humidity, wind speed, and more.
-Allows users to search for weather updates in different locations by entering a city name or ZIP code.
+Allows users to search for weather updates in different locations by entering a city/area name.
-Automatically detects and displays the user's current location weather.
 Provides a visually appealing and responsive design that works well on both desktop and mobile devices.

 ### Technologies Used